 This turmeric tea with ginger and lemon is a perfect drink for warming your bones when the weather changes from warm to cold.
 Ginger and Turmeric are a wonderful pair and together they are an aromatic delight.
 Ginger root is warming and soothing and makes this tea perfect when you have a bit of a cold.
 Combined with lemon (also high in vitamin C, a well-known antioxidant) and Eastern Shore Honey, it’s warm, soothing and just sweet enough.
 If you like, add coconut milk for a brew that’s similar to spiced chai.

-Turmeric is a wonderful spice that most of us simply don’t get enough of.
-Not only does it give our favorite curries a bright color and a earthy flavor, but it offers some anti-inflammatory benefits inside and outside as well.
+Turmeric is a spice that most of us simply don’t get enough of.
+Not only does it give our favorite curries a bright color and an earthy flavor, but it offers some anti-inflammatory benefits inside and outside as well.

 Curcumin, a chemical compound found in the turmeric plant, may help to reduce swelling and irritations in the body.
 It also offers quite a few wonderful benefits when used on the skin.
-Research is ongoing about the uses of turmeric, so in the meantime we’ll just enjoy this tea when we’re cold in the winter!
+Research is ongoing about the uses and benefits of turmeric, so in the meantime, we’ll just enjoy this ginger and turmeric tea when we’re cold in the winter!

-Spice it up or be daring and switch up the citrus: if you’re dreaming of different ways to adapt this recipe, here some ideas to make them your own:
+Spice up this recipe or be daring and switch up the citrus.
+If you’re dreaming of different ways to adapt this recipe, here some ideas to make them your own:

 - Use orange instead of lemon

-- Crush a few cardamom ad add to the brew
+- Crush a few cardamom pods and add to the brew

-If you decide to make these soft honey ginger cookies, be sure to take a photo and share them with us using #waxingkararecipes on Instagram.
+If you decide to make this turmeric tea with ginger and lemon be sure to take a photo and share it with us using #waxingkararecipes on Instagram.
 We love seeing your photos and we often share with our followers!